JetBrains/amper/docs/src/getting-started/tutorial.md

     The `$compose.*` dependencies are declared with a special reference syntax here.
     These are references to the Compose toolchain library catalog, and are available because we enabled the toolchain.
-    Read more about library catalogs in the [documentation](../user-guide/dependencies.md#library-catalogs).
+    Read more in the [Library catalogs](../user-guide/dependencies.md#library-catalogs) section.

 We can then replace the contents of `main.kt` with the following code: